Docker-Daze/itu-minitwit/report/report.md

 **General security:**

 - R1: Attacker uses exposed secrets to gain access to sensitive data.
-- R2: Attacker gains access to our API, and injects large amounts of data into our database, stressing the system.
+- R2: Attacker gains access to our API, and injects large amounts of data into the database, overloading the system.
 - R3: An attacker exploits a known vulnerability in an outdated dependency.
 - R4: Attacker extracts secrets from unprotected endpoints.